 So let’s take your customer segments, and match them with the value propositions you have.

-For example, here are 2 of my customer segments:
+For example, here are 2 customer segments I’ve helped in my career:

 And here are my value propositions for them:

-- Help them raise brand awareness through a more cohesive online presence and make sure they are being found when people in the community search for their product/service.
+- Help them raise brand awareness through a more cohesive online presence and make sure they are being found when people in the community search for their event.

 So for the conference planners, it would be more of an ongoing relationship, but that also has a finite scope (when the event ends).

-However, for both of these I think they fall into the usage fees category, because they’re essentially paying for my time, not a tangible product.
+However, for both of these I think they fall into the subscription fees category, because they’re essentially paying for me to provide them a service that is ongoing.